| If are looking for tips to improve the visibility of your

 enhance your speed then I say go ahead my friend.
 Making

 your site faster will not go unnoticed by your users.
+Having said that, increasing server speed alone may not help

 in some cases.
 The most common problem is not the time for